Welcome to today's edition of the Rush 24-7 podcast.

 They have been flown in.

-Others have been bust in from Canada.
+Others have been bused in from Canada.

-A Venezuelan-owned oil company will warm 12,000 rural Alaska homes this winter with an enormous gift of heating fuel that some elated residents in the bush call a godsend.
+Here is one of the reasons why a story from yesterday in the Anchorage Daily News, a Venezuelan-owned oil company will warm 12,000 rural Alaska homes this winter with an enormous gift of heating fuel that some elated residents in the bush call a godsend.

 And ironic, the donation from Houston-based Sitco, don't buy that, they may be based there, it's Venezuela's company.

-We sure could welcome it, and as long as we don't have to pay, that's great.
+And as long as we don't have to pay, that's great.

 It's a miracle.